brooklynrail/brooklynrail-platform/content/people/daisy-fried.md

 name: Daisy Fried
 first_name: Daisy
 last_name: Fried
-short_bio: "Poet **Daisy Fried** is the author of three books of
-  poetry: _Women's Poetry: Poems and Advice_ (University of Pittsburgh, 2013), named by Library Journal one of the five best poetry books of 2013, _My Brother is Getting Arrested Again_ (University of Pittsburgh, 2006), a finalist for the National Book Critics Circle Award, and _She Didn't Mean to Do It_, (University of Pittsburgh, 2000), which won the Agnes Lynch Starrett Award.
-For her poetry, she's received Guggenheim, Hodder and Pew Fellowships, as well as a Pushcart Prize and the Cohen Award from Ploughshares.
-Recent poems have been published in the London Review of Books, The Nation, The New Republic, Poetry, The Threepenny Review and Best American Poetry 2013. "
+short_bio: "**Daisy Fried** is the author of four books of poetry: _The Year the City Emptied, Women’s Poetry: Poems and Advice, My Brother is Getting Arrested Again_, and _She Didn’t Mean to Do It_.
+She has been awarded Guggenheim, Hodder and Pew Fellowships.
+An occasional poetry critic for the New York Times, Poetry Foundation and elsewhere; poetry editor for the journal Scoundrel Time; and a member of the faculty of the Warren Wilson College MFA Program for Writers, and of the BFA program in Creative Writing at the University of the Arts, she lives in Philadelphia. "
 portraits:
   - media: 2022/10/daisy-fried
 ---